tdorssers/ztp/README.md

 ]
 ```

 Instead of entering the data directly into *script.py*, the GUI app can be used to enter the data and serve the files.
 The same key names of the list of dicts that defines device data, are displayed in the GUI app.
-Example configuration of *script.py*:
+Example configuration of *script.py* for GUI app usage:

 ```python
 SYSLOG = '10.0.0.1'